pranavkonde/pranavkonde/README.md

 </a>

    🎯 A quality and output-driven computer enthusiast.
 Passionate about exploring computer science and technology-related topics.
-My domains & fields of interest are ,web development, machine learning, data science, Python, C, C++.
+My domains & fields of interest are ,web development, machine learning, data science, Python, C, C++, Golang.
 I aspire to work and contribute to these fields for betterment society through research and innovations for improvisation in the field of computer science and technology.

    🏅 Keen about exploring opportunities in the field of research and development in computer science related technologies, also open for collaborations!